 Published by aladell4

 Single mom of 4.
-Working on my Masters degree in School Counseling.
+Recently obtained a Masters degree in School Counseling.
 Passionate about helping people realize their unique purpose in life.
 My story couldn’t be told without giving credit to God for healing me from a lifetime of hurt and overcoming the effects that divorce had on myself and my children.
 View all posts by aladell4